Javascript is not enabled.

 Beyond fleeting thoughts

-The data varies, but somewhere around 25 to 35 percent of adults in the U.S. have had suicidal thoughts at some point in their lives, says Christine Moutier, M.D., chief medical officer at the American Foundation for Suicide Prevention.
+The data vary, but around 25 to 35 percent of adults in the U.S. have had suicidal thoughts at some point in their lives, says Christine Moutier, M.D., chief medical officer at the American Foundation for Suicide Prevention.

-Suicidal thoughts are so widespread, according to the Centers for Disease Control and Prevention (CDC), that in 2019, 12 million American adults admitted to seriously thinking about suicide, 3.5 million planned a suicide attempt, and 1.4 million attempted suicide.
-It was responsible for 47,500 deaths that year.
+Suicidal thoughts are so widespread, according to the Centers for Disease Control and Prevention (CDC), that in 2021, an estimated 12.3 million adults seriously thought about suicide; 3.5 million made a plan; and 1.7 million made an attempt.

-"It does not necessarily indicate anything other than the fact that life is challenging for all human beings,” says Moutier.
+"It does not necessarily indicate anything other than the fact that life is challenging for all human beings,” Moutier says.
 “Challenges and struggles are kind of universal to the human condition.”

 "We do know, based on these CDC surveys, that Americans are feeling more distressed during the pandemic,” Moutier says.
 “But it's also important to know that suicide is preventable."